Banach Spaces with the Lebesgue Property of Riemann Integrability: Abstract

 \section{Abstract}

 A Banach space is said to have the \textit{Lebesgue property} if every Riemann-integrable function $f:[0,1]\to X$ is Lebesgue almost everywhere continuous.
 We give a characterization of the Lebesgue property in terms of a new sequential asymptotic structure that is strictly between the notions of spreading and asymptotic models.
-We also reproduce an apparently lost theorem of Pelczynski and da Rocha Filho that the subspaces of $L_{1}[0,1]$ with Schur property have the Lebesgue property.
+We also reproduce an apparently lost theorem of Pelczynski and da Rocha Filho that a subspace $X\subset L_{1}[0,1]$ has the Lebesgue property if every spreading model of $X$ is equivalent to the unit vector basis of $\ell_{1}$.